prakhartiwari0/arito/pull_request_template.md

 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented my code, particularly wherever it was hard to understand.
 - [ ] I have made corresponding changes to the documentation.
-- [ ] My changes generate no new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] Any dependent changes have been merged and published in downstream modules.

 <!-- Please upload clear Images/Videos which shows every aspect of the change (For E.g. How does the app behaves when screen size is changed) -->
 <!-- You can choose to upload between Screenshots and Recording, but you MUST UPLOAD AT LEAST ONE OF THEM -->